ricaud/react_slack_bot/README.md

 # hubot-slack-reaction-example

-THANK YOU TO Mike Bland <mbland@acm.org> for the original documentation on how to get this bot up and running His code can be found by clicking the NPM button below [![npm](https://img.shields.io/npm/v/hubot-slack-reaction-example.svg?maxAge=2592000)](https://www.npmjs.com/package/hubot-slack-reaction-example)
+THANK YOU to Mike Bland <mbland@acm.org> for the original documentation on how to get this bot up and running His code can be found by clicking the NPM button below [![npm](https://img.shields.io/npm/v/hubot-slack-reaction-example.svg?maxAge=2592000)](https://www.npmjs.com/package/hubot-slack-reaction-example)